Recommended Books

 The Phoenix Affirmations, named for the town in which the principles were created and the mythological bird adopted by ancient Christians as a symbol of resurrection, offers disillusioned and spiritually homeless Christians and others a sense of hope and a more tolerant, joyful, and compassionate message than those we often hear from the media and some Christian leaders.
 These twelve central affirmative principles of Christian faith are built on the three great loves that the Bible reveals: love of God, love of neighbor, and love of self.
 They reflect commitments to environmental stewardship, social justice, and artistic expression as well as openness to other faiths.
 Transcending theological and culture wars, inclusive and generous in spirit and practice, these principles ask believers and seekers alike to affirm their Christian faith in a fresh way.

-In a powerful new book, evangelical theologian and former Moderator of the Presbyterian Church (U.S.A.)
+Jesus, Homosexuality & the Bible: Explode the Myths, Heal the church In a powerful new book, evangelical theologian and former Moderator of the Presbyterian Church (U.S.A.)
 Jack Rogers argues unequivocally for equal rights in the church and in society for people who are lesbian, gay, bisexual, or transgender.
 Throughout history, he observes, Christianity has moved towards ever greater openness and inclusiveness.
 Today's church is led by many of those who were once cast out: people of color, women, and divorced and remarried people.
 He argues that when we interpret the Bible through the lens of Jesus' redemptive life and ministry, we see that the church is called to grant equal rights to all people.
 Jesus, the Bible, and Homosexuality describes Rogers' own change of mind and heart on the issue; charts the church's well-documented history of using biblical passages to oppress marginalized groups; argues for a Christ-centered reading of Scripture; debunks oft-repeated stereotypes about gays and lesbians; and concludes with ideas for how the church can heal itself and move forward again.
 A fascinating combination of personal narrative, theology, and church history, this book is essential reading for all concerned with the future of the church and the health of the nation.
 "This is an extraordinary book, arguably the best to appear in the long, drawn-out debates within churches over homosexuality," says J. Philip Wogaman, former senior minister at Foundry United Methodist Church in Washington, D.C.
 "Rogers book will be useful to people of ALL mainline denomination..." says the Right Reverend V. Gene Robinson, Episcopal Bishop of New Hampshire.
 "For those who truly wish to know what the Bible does and does not say, this is a real find."

 The God Instinct-Healing Your Heart's Unrest

 Another favorite and fascinating book, by David Hawkins, that will keep you engaged and thinking!
+Power versus Force: The Hidden Determinants of Human Behavior

 Our favorite book about the importance of how we, as GLBT persons, choose to see ourselves:

+Gay & Healthy in a Sick Society by Robert N. Minor Ph.D.
 This book examines relationships & core issures.
 Dr. Minor shares ideas about what Dotti has been saying for years...we have a choice in how we see ourselves.
 This book will inspire and awaken you in new ways!

 Our favorite books by a theologians on the Bible & Homosexuality:

-Helminiak, a Roman Catholic priest, has done careful reading in current biblical scholarship about homosexuality.
+What the Bible Really Says about Homosexuality by Daniel Helminiak Helminiak, a Roman Catholic priest, has done careful reading in current biblical scholarship about homosexuality.
 While cautioning against viewing biblical teaching as "the last word on sexual ethics," he stresses the need for accurate understanding of what the biblical "facts" are and concludes that "the Bible supplies no real basis for the condemnation of homosexuality."
 Using the studies of Yale historian John Boswell (Same-Sex Unions in Premodern Europe, LJ 7/94), New Testament seminary professor L. William Countryman, and others, Helminiak examines the story of Sodom (where the sin was inhospitality), Jude's decrying sex with angels, and five texts-Leviticus 18:22 and 20:13, Romans 1:27, I Corinthians 6:9, and I Timothy 1:10-all of which, he concludes, "are concerned with something other than homogenital activity itself."

 The Children Are Free: Reexamining the Biblical Evidence on Same-sex Relationships

 In The Children Are Free, Rev. Jeff Miner and John Tyler Connoley offer a comprehensive yet easy-to-read examination of the biblical evidence regarding loving same-sex relationships and God's attitude toward them.
 In Chapter One, the authors lead the reader through a discussion of each of the six passages traditionally used against gay, lesbian, and bisexual people.
 In their friendly and authoritative style, they demonstrate how an anti-gay interpretation is a misapplication of these scriptures.
 Then, in Chapter Two, Miner and Connoley turn our attention to the biblical stories and passages that affirm loving same-sex relationships.
 Did you know Jesus once met a gay person?
 Jesus' loving response is just one of the well-researched stories presented in this chapter.
 Chapter Three asks readers to take seriously the call of Jesus to think more deeply about biblical rules.
 And Chapter Four calls Christians to action, making a connection between the conflicts in the early Church and those occurring within the Church today.
+(Note: To purchase this book, please click on Pay Pal below.
+The payment is a total of $16.90, which is $12.95 for the book and $3.95 shipping within the U.S. If you need it shipped outside the U.S., please contact us for shipping cost.

 Our favorite books for people who are "wrestling" with their understanding about marriage equality for all people, including same gender couples: